MartinMeyer1/bike-map/backend/README.md

 # BikeMap Backend

 A Go backend service for the BikeMap application, built with PocketBase and PostgreSQL/PostGIS for managing mountain bike trail data with vector tile generation capabilities.
+Features a Domain-Driven Design architecture with event-driven synchronization and comprehensive ratings/comments system.

-## 🏗️ Architecture
+## Architecture

-The backend follows a clean architecture pattern with clear separation of concerns:
+The backend follows Domain-Driven Design principles with clean separation of concerns:

 ```
 backend/